matthewslouismarie/auth-abstractor/README.md

 You pass it: a [PSR-7 representation of the HTTP request](https://www.php-fig.org/psr/psr-7/), the created or retrieved authentication process, and a callback.

-The callback needs to be an implementation of [IAuthenticationCallback](https://matthewslouismarie.github.io/classes/LM.AuthAbstractor.Model.IAuthenticationCallback.html), but you can simply instantiate a [Callback](https://matthewslouismarie.github.io/classes/LM.AuthAbstractor.Implementation.Callback.html) object.
+The callback needs to be an implementation of `IAuthenticationCallback`, but you can simply instantiate a `Callback`.

 ```php
     $authResponse = $kernel->processHttpRequest(